If you apply for Youth Allowance, we’ll assess you as being dependent or independent for payment.

 - have parents who can’t look after you

 - are a refugee and your parents don’t live in Australia

-- are an orphan and haven’t been legally adopted, or
+- are an orphan and haven’t been legally adopted

-- are in state care, or you left because of your age
+- are in state care, including foster care.

 Full time work

-You may be independent if you support yourself through full time paid work for at least 18 months within any 2 year period.
+You may be independent if you support yourself through full time paid work.
+You must work full time, for at least 18 months within any 2 year period.
 You don’t need to work for 18 months in a row, or in the same job.
 Full time work is an average of 30 hours a week.

-If you don’t consistently work 30 hours a week, you can average your work hours over a period of up to 13 weeks.
+You may not work 30 hours every week.
+If this is the case, you can average your work hours over a period of up to 13 weeks.

 Paid work includes:

 - unpaid leave due to employer shutdown outside of your control

 - full time apprenticeships and traineeships.

 See if you’re considered independent using the check independence through work history tool.